learn-co-curriculum/phase-4-debugging-network-requests-lab/README.md

 npm start --prefix client
 ```

-Confirm both applications are both up and running by visiting
+Confirm both applications are up and running by visiting
 [`localhost:4000`](http://localhost:4000) and viewing the list of toys in your
 React application.

 ## Deliverables

-In this application, the features we have are to:
+In this application, we have the following features:

 - Display a list of all the toys
 - Add a new toy when the toy form is submitted